Paul Verlaine and his absinthe. Original photograph by Dornac.

 Paul Verlaine (1844.1896)

-Original photograph of the poet by Paul Marsan dit Dornac.
+Original photograph of the poet by Paul Marsan, known as Dornac.

-Vintage albumen print in cabinet card format laminated on strong cardboard.
+Vintage albumen print in cabinet card format, mounted on heavy cardboard.

 Paris.
 May 28, 1892.